 Other Demonstration Software

-- Andy Clark, Being There: Putting Brain, Body, and World Together Again
+- Clark, Andy (1997), Being There: Putting Brain, Body, and World Together Again

 - Abstract: In this delightfully written book, Clark addresses foundational questions about how people (and robots) can make sense of the confusing world in which they live.
 He brings together ideas and techniques from robotics, neuroscience, infant psychology, and artificial intelligence.
 He addresses a broad range of adaptive behaviors, from cockroach locomotion to the role of linguistic artifacts in higher-level thought.

 Holland, John (1992), "Genetic Algorithms"